A Pure Geometric Approach to Stellar Structure: The Field Theory Used

 \section{The Field Theory Used}

-In this section we are going to review briefly the field equations of a pure geometric field theory constructed by the authors [6], following a procedure similar to that used in constructing the field equations of GR, in the context of the geometric structure given in the previous section.
-Since this structure is more wider than the Riemannian one, as shown in section 2, it will be shown that the tensor representing the material distribution is a part of the geometric structure, as expected.
-The method used to derive the field equations is that of Dolan and McCrea [7] variational method \footnote{Since Dolan-McCrea method is not published, so the reader may refer to [8] for more details about its use in the AP-geometry.}is used . \\
+In this section we are going to review briefly the field equations of a pure geometric field theory constructed by Wanas \& Ammar (2010), following a procedure similar to that used in constructing the field equations of GR, in the context of the geometric structure given in the previous section.
+Since this structure is more wider than the Riemannian one, as mentioned in section 2, it will be shown that the tensor representing the material distribution is a part of the geometric structure, as expected.
+The method used to derive the field equations is that of (Dolan \& McCrea 1963) variational method \footnote{Since Dolan-McCrea method is not published, so the reader may refer to Mikhail \& Wanas (1977), for more details about its use in the AP-geometry.}is used . \\

 \underline{\bf Field Equations}